How to Cut Out Added Sugar: 5 Tips to Reduce Added Sugar in Your Diet

 Although an apple naturally contains fructose or fruit sugar it’s present in small amounts.
 Additionally, apples also have fiber and other nutrients that help slow down the digestion process and support your overall health.1

 In comparison, added sugar offers no nutritional value to your meal.
-Instead, it only adds calories and an increasing preference for sugar-filled foods.5 That’s why you can still feel hungry 10 Oreos and 500 calories later but feel full after eating an apple which only has 95 calories.
+Instead, it only adds calories and an increasing preference for sugar-filled foods.5 That’s why you can still feel hungry 10 Oreos and 500 calories later but feel full after eating a 95-calorie apple.

 If you’re thinking to yourself that’s not a lot of sugar, you are absolutely right: that is not a lot of sugar!
-Here are some ways you can help reduce your sugar intake to stay below that recommended amount:
+Here are some ways you can help cut back on sugar to stay below that recommended amount:

 Step one in the battle against added sugar is knowing where your added sugars are coming from and swapping in a healthier alternative.
 But how do you know what foods have added sugar?
 The answer is simple: read your nutritional labels and look at the “added sugar” section on every single food item you put in your cart.